Kong/go-apiops/docs/security-o2k.md

 Within OpenAPI the security directives can be specified on the document root (the `OpenAPI` object).
 It can also be specified on the `Operation` object, in which case it will override the document level one.
 Specifically; it cannot be specified on the `path` object level, the level in between document and operation.

+Nice explanation is here: https://swagger.io/docs/specification/authentication/

 ## Format

-The `security` property is an array of `Security Requirement` objects.
+The `security` property is an array of `securityRequirement` objects.

 ## Behaviour

-- The requirements listed are a logical `OR`; passing any one requirement listed is enough to be allowed access.
+- The requirements listed are a logical `OR`; passing any one `securityRequirement` listed is enough to be allowed access.
 - The default value is `[]`; an empty array
 - An empty array allows access without authentication
 - An empty array (on the `Operation` level) can override a non-empty array (document level)

 ## Security Requirement

-A `security requirement` object lists (as properties) `security scheme` objects that MUST all be satisfied to allow access.
+A `securityRequirement` object lists (as properties) `securityScheme` objects that MUST all be satisfied to allow access (a logical `AND`).

-Example of a `security` directive listing 2 `security requirements`, each having 2 `security scheme` names :
+Example of a `security` directive listing 2 `securityRequirements`, each having 2 `securityScheme` names :
 ```yaml
 security:
   - myOpenId: [ "scope3" ]